Cables are obsolete, and computers are in.

 Cable

-When you press down the gas pedal, it opens the throttle.
+When you press down the accelerator pedal, it opens the throttle.

 Electronic

 With electronic throttle control, the pedal is connected to a position sensor instead of a wire.
-When you press the gas pedal, its position is communicated with the ECM, which uses it to open the throttle as effectively as possible.
+When you press the gas pedal, its location is communicated with the ECM, which uses it to open the throttle as efficiently as possible.

 Signs That Suggest Your Electronic Throttle Controller Has Gone Bad